doselect/ccplatform-docs/source/index.md

 #Pagination

 All top-level API resources have support for bulk fetches via "list" API methods.
-For instance you can list charges, list customers, and list invoices.
+For instance you can list Teams and Invites.
 These list API methods share a common structure, taking at least these three parameters: limit, starting_after, and ending_before.
-Stripe utilizes cursor-based pagination via the starting_after and ending_before parameters.
+DoSelect utilizes cursor-based pagination via the starting_after and ending_before parameters.
 Both take an existing object ID value (see below).
 The ending_before parameter returns objects created before the named object, in descending chronological order.
 The starting_after parameter returns objects created after the named object, in ascending chronological order.
 If both parameters are provided, only ending_before is used.

 >###ARGUMENTS
  |